qporzk/BDB-Slayer/SlayerMod.md

 # BDB Slayer Mod

-This outlines the steps needed to perform the Slayer mod on a stock machine
+This outlines the steps needed to perform the Slayer mod on a stock machine as written by user Spitz.me on the Home-Barista forum: https://www.home-barista.com/member/Spitz.me/

 ## STOCK tube setup on a BDB 920